Robert Geathers: Early life

 Geathers played at Carvers Bay High School and graduated in 2001.
 As a senior, he recorded 100 tackles and nine sacks on defense and played quarterback on offense.
 This helped him garner several scholarship offers, and decided to attend the University of Georgia.

 College career

 At the University of Georgia, Geathers majored in sports studies and began playing on the Georgia Bulldogs football team in 2001 as a true freshman.
 During his three-year career with Georgia, Geathers started 16 of 39 games and in 2001 was the only true freshman to play all games.
 Geathers made 81 tackles with five sacks, 10 stops for losses, 22 quarterback pressures, six pass deflections, a fumble recovery, a forced fumble and two interceptions.
-Declaring for the NFL Draft after his junior year, Geathers was drafted in the fourth round (117th overall) of the 2004 NFL draft by Cincinnati.
+Declaring for the NFL Draft after his junior year, Geathers was selected in the fourth round (117th overall) of the 2004 NFL draft by Cincinnati.